sanskrit-lexicon/csl-doc/readme_dev.md

 ## Development environment Sanskrit Lexicon Documentation

-These notes assume a Windows 10 computer with Gitbash and python3.4 or later.
+These notes assume a Windows 10 (or later) computer with Gitbash and python3.4 or later.
 It also assumes a previous version of the csldoc repository at Github.
 These instructions describe a complete installation of development environment for csldoc on local computer.